molgrum/cspree/README.md

 ### Client side
 - CSQC is planned for future releases, client side modding makes possible for predictions to be made.
 - Menu system instead of console commands, control the rules and setup with cvar keys.
-- Get a random list of custom maps when voting for one.
+- Get a map list currently based on quering the server on the most played ones.
 - Faster loading of commands to the client.
 - Some lightstyle eyecandy when a match is about to start, check it.
 - Possibility to download .loc, .cfg and .lit from the server.